sorilee/sorilee.github.io/_posts/notes/2020-07-22-computational-resources-for-syntax-analysis-and-semantic-parsing.md

 **CVT (2018).**

 - [[Cla18]](https://arxiv.org/pdf/1809.08370.pdf).
-Currently leading the 'CCG Supertagging on CCGBank' leaderboard [pwcCST].
 What it is, from its abstract:

   > We therefore propose Cross-View Training (CVT), a semi-supervised learning algorithm that improves the representations of a Bi-LSTM sentence encoder using a mix of labeled and unlabeled data.

+  Why on this list:

+  1. It's currently topping the 'CCG Supertagging on CCGBank' leaderboard [pwcCSC].

+  2. Also currently leading the 'Depedency Parsing on Penn Treebank' benchmark [pwcDPPT] in unlabelled attachment score (UAS) and 'labeled attachment score (LAS).

+-

 **depccg (2017).**